White Swiss Shepherd Dog

 Health of the White Swiss Shepherd Dog

-Life expectancy is estimated at 12 years.
+The average lifespan of the White Swiss Shepherd is estimated at 12 years.

 Strong / robust